PrestaShop/pscleaner/README.md

 ## About

-PrestaShop helps you remove your catalog, orders and customers data in one go.
+PrestaShop Cleaner helps you remove your catalog, orders and customers data in one go.

 ## Multistore compatibility